 Meetings make the corporate world go around, so what happens if you can’t find a room to hold one in?
 Or if the facilities just aren’t up to scratch?
 The room you are in can have a huge impact on everyone’s creativity and motivation, so getting your office meeting spaces right is crucial if you want to ensure productive get-togethers.

 Before planning your meeting rooms, take time out to consider why you hold meetings, how often and for how many participants.
-Do you have to host or entertain external visitors, or provide regular catering in your meetings?
+Do you have to host or entertain external visitors, or provide regular catering at your meetings?
 Don’t forget to think about smaller, ad hoc requirements as well as larger conferences or formal agendas.
 Quiet places should be easily accessible from the office for small, informal discussions.

 The right design

 Take plenty of time to plan and execute the design of your meeting rooms.
 Pick calming, productive colours for the walls and furniture.
 Consider adding some inspirational decorations, but don’t go overboard and keep the vibe professional.
-When choosing tables and chairs, make sure they are comfortable to use for long periods of time and that they are ergonomically suitable to prevent injury.
+When choosing office tables and chairs, make sure they are comfortable to use for long periods of time and that they are ergonomically suitable to prevent injury.
 Don’t let cutting edge design overpower practicality.

 The right tools